COLE: A Column-based Learned Storage for Blockchain Systems: Evaluation

 \subsubsection{Implementation and Parameter Setting}

-We implemented our proposed COLE and all the baselines in Rust programming language.
-To simulate the blockchain storage, we instantiate the Rust Ethereum Virtual Machine (EVM) to execute transactions that modify or read the blockchain data.\footnote{\url{https://github.com/rust-blockchain/evm}} The transactions are packed and committed in the form of blocks, whose size is set to 100 transactions per block.
-We initially deploy 10 smart contracts and then continuously invoke these contracts using transactions.
-The big number operation mentioned in \cref{sec:model-file} is implemented using the \emph{rug} library.\footnote{\url{https://docs.rs/rug}} All the baselines use RocksDB\footnote{\url{https://rocksdb.org}} as the underlying data storage \cheng{following the practice of the existing systems}, while COLE uses simple files for data storage \cheng{as enabled by our design}.
-We set $\epsilon = 23$ according to the page size (4KB) and the compound key-pair size ($88$ bytes). \cheng{By default, the size ratio $T$ and the MHT fanout $m$ of COLE are set to 4.} The memory budget of RocksDB is set to 64MB and the capacity $B$ of the in-memory level is set as \cheng{the number of compound key-value pairs that can fit within the same memory budget}. \Cref{tab:params} shows all the parameters where the default settings are highlighted in bold font. \cheng{All experiments are run on} a machine equipped with Intel i7-10710U CPU, 16GB RAM, Samsung SSD 256GB, running Ubuntu 20.04LTS.
+We implement COLE and the baselines in Rust programming language.
+The source code is available at~\url{https://github.com/hkbudb/cole}.
+We use the Rust Ethereum Virtual Machine (EVM) to execute transactions, simulating blockchain data updates and reads~\cite{evm}.
+Transactions are packed into blocks, each containing 100 transactions.
+Ten smart contracts are initially deployed and repeatedly invoked with transactions.
+Big number operations mentioned in \cref{sec:design-overview} are implemented using the \emph{rug} library~\cite{rug}.
+Baselines utilize RocksDB~\cite{rocksdb} as the underlying storage, while COLE uses simple files for data storage as enabled by our design.

+We set $\epsilon = 23$ based on the page size (4KB) and the compound key-pair size (88 bytes).
+By default, the size ratio $T$ and the MHT fanout $m$ of COLE are set to 4. \ce{Following the default configuration of RocksDB, its memory budget is set to 64MB.} The in-memory capacity $B$ is set to the number of states that can fit within the same memory budget. \Cref{tab:params} shows all the parameters where the default settings are highlighted in bold font.
+All experiments are run on a machine equipped with an Intel i7-10710U CPU, 16GB RAM, and Samsung SSD 256GB.